Sam Burns remains AT&T tournament leader Byron Nelson

 Efe

-The American Sam Burns did not shine as in the second round, but he remained at the top of the AT&T Byron Nelson tournament, of the PGA Tour, when he concluded the third with a record of 69 (-3) and accumulated of 196 (-20) .
+The American Sam Burns did not shine as in the second round, but he remained at the top of the AT&T Byron Nelson tournament classification, of the PGA Tour, when concluding the third with a record of 69 (-3) and accumulated of 196 (-20) .

-Burns, 24, has one-shot advantage over South Korean KH Lee, who delivered a signed card of 67 (-5) and shot briefly even before Burns missed by inches equaling local eagle Jordan Spieth on the 18th hole and hit for a birdie that left him with a cumulative 197 (-19).
+Burns, 24, has one-shot advantage over South Korean KH Lee, who delivered a signed card of 67 (-5) and shot briefly even before Burns missed by inches matching hometown eagle Jordan Spieth on the 18th hole and hit for a birdie that left him with a cumulative 197 (-19).

 Spieth, Matt Kuchar and Charl Schwartzel shot 66 (-6) each and went 3 shots back along with 38-year-old Swede Alex Noren, who shot 70 (-2) and is seeking his first PGA Tour win in his 104 tournament, all of them reached 199 hits (-17).

-Burns, trying to become the first player since Camilo Villegas of Colombia in 2008 to claim his first two PGA Tour victories in consecutive events, had his first bogey of the tournament at No. 1 and another on the sixth hole.
+Burns, trying to become the first player since Colombian Camilo Villegas in 2008 to claim his first two PGA Tour victories in consecutive events, had his first bogey of the tournament at No. 1 and another on the sixth hole.
 Missed an eagle by inches at 18.

 Burns held the lead for himself in both rounds this week, even after a third round that paled in comparison to his career-best 62, -10) on Friday.